Our Team

 EKA LUHTANEN

-Eka Luhtanen is a fourth-year medical student at Tampere University, Faculty of Medicine and Health Technology.
+Eka Luhtanen is a fifth-year medical student at Tampere University, Faculty of Medicine and Health Technology.

 At present he is working on his medical advanced studies by taking part in a project whose aim is to evaluate the risk factors leading to the need to perform recurring loop electrosurgical excision procedure (LEEP) -treatment on patients with HPV-induced cervical dysplasia and cancer.